API: Multi-Config Specification

 configs (Dict[str, Any]) – A config dictionary with

-num_runs (int) – Number of runs (full combinations of knob values) to sample in total
+num_runs (int) – Number of runs (full combinations of knob values) to sample in total.

 Notes:

-, each knob can have either a single value or a List()
+For RFGridSearch(), each knob can have either a single value or a List() of values but no knob

-of values; otherwise, it will error out.
+should have Range() of values; otherwise, it will error out.

 - For

-of values.
+RFRandomSearch(), each knob can have either a single value, or aList()of values, or a Range()of values.
 The semantics of sampling are independently-identically-distributed (IID), i.e.,

 we uniformly randomly pick a value from each discrete set and from each continuous set to construct the